cortexjs-legacy/neuron-tree/README.md

 ##### Arguments Overloading

+- if `options.shrinkwrap` not defined, then:
-- if `options.shrinkwrap` not defined, `neuron-tree` will try to read the cortex-shrinkwrap.json
+- if `options.ignore_shrink_file` not defined, `neuron-tree` will try to generate shrinkwrap itself, else:
--
+- `neuron-tree` will try to read the cortex-shrinkwrap.json, else:
+- if cortex-shrinkwrap.json not found, `neuron-tree` will try to generate shrinkwrap itself.

 ### tree.parse(shrinked, dependencyKeys)